DonaldKellett/Osiver/API.md

 On `200 OK`, the server should return a JSON object with the following fields:

 - `"name"`: The name of the server.
-Should be `"Osiv"`
+Should be `"Osiver"`
-- `"version"`: The version of the Osiv API that the server adheres to.
+- `"version"`: The version of the Osiver API that the server adheres to.
 Should be a SemVer compliant version number, e.g. `"0.1.0"`
 - `"timeout"`: Timeout for account logins, in seconds.
 E.g. if a login timeouts after 24 hours, the value should be `86400`

 ## Account creation and deletion